welkinlan/ProjectNBAPK/README.md

 =====

 This project makes your dream NBA team come true.
 Build 2 NBA teams and fight!
-\n Website built in Django.
+- Website built in Django.
-HTML built by Bootstrap.
+- HTML built by Bootstrap.

 To play this game, you are to:
    - Build team 1